matkoniecz/quick-beautiful/README.md

 * "Torched the haystack.
 Found the needle." by Newtonswig
 * "Voyager still transmitted, but Earth didn’t." by ErasedCitizen

+[Unifont font file](http://unifoundry.com/unifont/index.html) is embedded into this document under its font embedding exception.

 ## Sierpiński's carpet

 More complicated case of recursion.